 - Brush Your Couch’s Fabric

-When learning how to clean a couch, it’s a good idea to invest in a dry brush.
-Dry brushes, when used properly, loosen dirt and debris from your sofa.
+When learning how to clean a fabric couch, it’s a good idea to invest in a dry brush.
+Dry brushes, when used properly, loosen dirt and debris from your clean a fabric couch.
 To begin, move the brush in a straight line back and forth.
 Instead of working against the grain of your fabric, try following it.
 Brushing your couch in this manner is a simple and quick cleaning solution for sprucing it up.
 Lint rollers for pet-friendly homes and large strips of packing tape for a quick fix are two other brushing options.
 Brushing your sofa isn’t a deep-cleaning solution, but it does help to freshen things up before guests arrive.

 - Purchase A Steam Cleaner.

-Consider purchasing or renting a steam cleaner to use on your fabric couch as a final cleaning step.
+Consider purchasing or renting a steam cleaner to use on your clean a fabric couch as a final cleaning step.
 Steam is excellent for loosening dirt and, when combined with a vacuum, can be an excellent cleaning tool for your sofa.
 Depending on the type of steamer, you may need to fill it with water or a specialised cleaning solution.
 Consult the manufacturer’s tags on your couch for information on what you can and cannot use on the fabric.

 To Wrap Up: